michaldaniel/czyhandlowa-android/README.md

 ### About

-Checks if shops are open next sunday and sends notification reminding you to do your shopping early.
+Checks if shops are open next Sunday and sends notification reminding you to do your shopping early.

 ### Get it